Unicon/unicon-shibboleth-idp-v3-template/README.md

 * To install the IdP and create the `idp.war` file, execute: `install`
 * To install the IdP web fragment, execute: `install fragment`
-* If you wish to combine all above tasks into one, simply execute: `install all`
+* If you wish to combine all above tasks into one, simply execute: `install install fragment`
 * To see a list of targets available, execute: `install -projecthelp`

-The installer will ask you a series of questions and will subsequently remember your answers by updating the `install.properties` file.
-It is recommended that you stick with the default answers given during the install, and only just provide environment specific answers (such as the idp host name, etc)

-Once the installation step is done, navigate to the `conf` directory of your `$IDP_HOME` and update the `cas-shib.properties` file with the addresses of your CAS and Shibboleth server.

 # Testing
 * The build is configured to use the test SP service in its metadata.
 You should be able to test the functionality by [registering your Identity Provider metadata](https://www.testshib.org/metadata.html) with the test SP service.